-BOSTON, Mass.—Did you know that you can help birds by simply drinking coffee?
+BOSTON, M.A. — Did you know you can help birds by simply drinking coffee?
 The right type of coffee, that is.
 Mass Audubon, a leader in bird conservation since 1896, has joined Massachusetts-based Birds & Beans®’ efforts to provide consumers with shade grown Bird Friendly® coffee to help stop population loss of North American songbirds in their winter homes in Latin America.

 Birds & Beans coffee is USDA-approved, 100 percent organic, and certified Bird Friendly® by the Smithsonian Migratory Bird Center (SMBC), guarantying the coffee comes from farms that meet the highest possible standards of habitat quality and protection.
 Bird Friendly® coffee farms, primarily family owned, provide winter shelter and sustenance to huge numbers of beautiful migratory birds-thrushes, warblers, orioles, tanagers, and more-that spend their summers in New England.

 Birds & Beans also helps to protect our birds in another way.
 Each month Mass Audubon’s Important Bird Areas (IBA) Program will receive $1 for every online Birds & Beans customer and subscriber in Massachusetts.
 The IBA Program identifies and works to protect critical bird habitat in the state.
 Currently, there are 79 IBA sites in Massachusetts encompassing more than 900,000 acres.
 “The Important Birds Areas Program works to ensure appropriate stewardship for birds during their stay in Massachusetts,” says Wayne Petersen, ornithologist and Mass Audubon director of the Important Bird Areas Program.
 “By drinking SMBC-certified Bird Friendly coffee, we help safeguard the migratory birds we know and love during their time away from North America.”